Roland-Garros: 6 facts and anecdotes about the Paris tennis tournament

 In addition to these cups, the most deserving participants receive a nice bonus, up to 2.2 million euros!

-Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Roland-Garros 2023: how much do participants earn at the Paris tennis tournament?
+Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Déconfinement : tennis, golf, surf, les sports individuels en plein air autorisés le 28 novembre Roland-Garros 2024: how much do participants earn at the clay-court tennis tournament?

 Tennis players at the French Open have the opportunity to win the title at every stage they pass, but also a bigger and bigger check.
 How much are these amounts?
 [Read more]